Aegis Install with Terraform

 Quickstart with Public Registry Module

 Use the public module source and pin an explicit version.
-Keep mutating steps operator-only.
+Generate the tenant bundle in Axis first, then feed the generated secret/values into Terraform.

 # manual-only example